awslabs/amazon-s3-data-replication-hub-plugin/docs/DEPLOYMENT_EN.md

       [![Launch Stack](launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template?stackName=DTHS3Stack&templateURL=https://aws-gcr-solutions.s3.amazonaws.com/data-transfer-hub-s3/latest/DataTransferS3Stack-ec2.template)

 1. Click **Next**.
 Specify values to parameters accordingly.
 Change the stack name if required.
-If you want to use the prefix list to complete the transmission of data in multiple specified prefixes, please refer to [Using Prefix List Guide](./USING_PREFIX_LIST_EN.md).

-1. Click **Next**.
-Specify values to parameters accordingly.
-Change the stack name if required.

 1. Click **Next**.
 Configure additional stack options such as tags (Optional).